System Design Space

 Practical checklist

-• It is explicitly defined where strict atomicity is needed and where eventual consistency is acceptable.
+• The boundary is drawn explicitly: where strict atomicity is truly needed, and where eventual consistency is enough.

-• Timeout policies are tested under partition and delay scenarios.
+• Timeout policies are tested not on the happy path but under network partitions and delays.

-Frequent anti-pattern: introducing 2PC between services without evaluating blocking, retry behavior, and recovery cost.
+Frequent anti-pattern: introducing 2PC between services as “just a transaction,” without first costing the blocking, the retry model, and the recovery — and then learning about them in production.

 References